axolotl-chat/axolotl/docs/INSTALL.md

 ## Mobian

 If you want to run Axolotl on Mobian, you can download the installer, which is a simple script with all neccessary commands included.
-It can be found [here](../scripts/axolotl_installer_mobian_1-1.sh) - right click "Safe Link As...".
+It can be found [here](../scripts/mobian_installer.sh) - right click "Safe Link As...".
 Execute it from your Download folder with

 ```
-sh axolotl_installer_mobian.sh
+sh mobian_installer.sh
 ```

 To check out, what the script does exactly or to execute commands separately, visit the [Mobian wiki page for Axolotl](https://wiki.mobian-project.org/doku.php?id=axolotl) - section Manual Installation.